 The email contains the subject line "Assessment Document", with a single PDF attachment that appears to be locked in the body of the email.
 A message read "PDF Secure File UNLOCK to Access File".
-Once clicking on the link to unlock the document, the PDF then opens using the computer's default browser.
+Once you click on the link to unlock the document, the PDF then opens using the computer's default browser.
 A dialogue box then appears above the PDF which prompts the user to input their email address and password, hoping that the prey will fall victim.

-This campaign is completely un-targeted, meaning that they are not going after the most sophisticated or high-profile users - they're targeting anyone in your company who will fall for the scam.
+This campaign is completely untargeted, meaning that they are not going after the most sophisticated or high-profile users - they're targeting anyone in your company who will fall for the scam.
 People with less knowledge of phishing emails won't think twice about entering their details into such a legitimate looking document.
 Once the employee has lost their credentials, the door is wide open for date loss and spear-phishing.
 Read more about this scam here.

 Gmail accounts are a hot target

-Over the years, Google has had its fair share of phishing scams.
+Over the years, Google mail has experienced its fair share of phishing scams.
 But a new highly effective phishing technique has been targeting Gmail and other services over the past couple of months, gaining huge popularity amongst hackers.
 The reason for its popularity is that even the most experienced and technically savvy users are falling for the bait.

 The attack is carried out when an attacker sends an email to your Gmail account.
 The email might come from someone you know, with their account likely having been hacked using the same technique.
 It may also include something that looks like an image of an attachment you recognise from the sender.